Calling all Passionate Writers – This Post is for You!

 Actually ask yourself out loud “Why am I writing?”.
 Are you writing to relieve stress?
 Do you want to start a blog?
+Trying to track your thoughts by keeping a journal?
 Do you want to try and make money?
 Whatever your purpose is – remember that purpose and stick to it.
 This can come in handy when you’re feeling unmotivated or when you’ve hit a “writer’s block”.
 For example, if you’re not planning on writing to publish a book then you’ll take a lot of pressure off of yourself to make it perfect.
 Furthermore, you’ll focus on exactly what you need to be writing when you remember your purpose.

 3. Let Creativity Flourish.

 Number 3 and 4 kind of go hand in hand but you’ll understand why when you read them both!
 In short, let your mind go when you write.
 Don’t try to direct it – harness your ideas and thoughts.